h4rldev/animdl-tui/README.md

 ## Todo

-- Web frontent for it
+- Web frontent for it (might deprecate due to issues with pyinstaller)
+- Upgrade the Update function to retrieve the latest release from Github
 - Code Cleanup
 - Less skill issues.
 - Mal/Anilist Sync